 I’m hoping this post will maybe help some other dog owners find solutions for sustainable pet care, but also in hunkering down and doing the research, I’d like to find some answers of my own for my sustainable pup.
 If you have any advice/suggestions, please do share them in the comments section of this post!
 I love learning of ways we can reduce our carbon footprint in our daily lives especially as pet parents.

 Low Waste Dog Food Ideas

 I’ve been purchasing dog kibble in large bags from the grocery store since I very first adopted my dog Polly!
 Unfortunately, those bags of dog food tend to be lined with plastic and must be sent to the landfill when empty.
 So I usually just try to buy the largest bag I can at the store.
-However, I did a little crowd sourcing in the Tiny Yellow Bungalow Facebook group a few weeks back to hear what other low waste dog food ideas are out there.
+However, I did a little crowd sourcing in the Tiny Yellow Bungalow Facebook group a few weeks back to hear what other sustainable pet food ideas are out there.

 I have a few friends that make their own dog food from scratch.
 How cool!
 I didn’t even consider making homemade dog food as an option.
 If you do plan to make your own dog food at home, be sure to research before preparing it.
 You’ll want to make sure your dog has a well balanced diet!
 Check out this post The Do’s and Don’ts of Homemade Dog Food.

 Sustainable Dog Food Options